torrejonv/teranode/README.md

 IPv6 multicast is a communication method in IPv6 networks that allows one-to-many and many-to-many communication.
 It is used for sending data packets from one source to multiple receivers efficiently, especially in scenarios where multiple recipients want to receive the same data simultaneously.
 IPv6 multicast is an improvement over IPv4 multicast and offers several advantages, including a larger address space and simplified addressing.

-In terms of the UBSV project, IPv6 multicast is used for the propagation of transactions across the network.
+For UBSV, IPv6 multicast is used for the propagation of transactions across the network.
 An originator will broadcast a transaction to a multicast group, and all nodes that have joined that group will receive the transaction.
 This is a much more efficient way of propagating transactions across the network, as opposed to the traditional unicast method, where the originator would have to send the transaction to each node individually.

 Here are some key points about IPv6 multicast: